cefleet/cefleet-teaching-notes/lesson-plans/14-week-middle-school/week2.md

 (0:55)
 ## Homework
 1. Make sure that the excersises are completed.
-2. Make sure you have a github account.
 3. Review code and prepare any questions about previous lessons you may have.